-If you want a career in healthcare, it’s never too early to start looking at your options for college.
-There are many pre-med programs to look at and several factors to consider when you search for the best college as a pre-medical student.
+If you want a career in healthcare, you should start looking for pre-med schools by your sophomore year of high school.
+That way, you’ll have a solid list of schools by the time you’re a junior and will be ready to apply as a senior.
+There are many pre-med programs to consider when you search for the best college for a pre-medical student.

-A great pre-med program offers a quality education, plenty of resources for students planning for a career in medicine, like research and hands-on clinical experience, and the ability for a student to maintain a high GPA.
-It also exposes students to soft-skills that are essential for being a good physician.
+A great pre-med program offers quality education, exposure to soft skills necessary to a physician, plenty of resources for students planning for a career in medicine — like research and hands-on clinical experience — and the ability for a student to maintain a high GPA.

-Here’s our list of the best colleges — ivy league or not — to prepare you for med school.
+Here’s our list of the best colleges — Ivy League or not — to prepare you for medical college admissions.

 1. Harvard University